 The divergence between Islamic legal provisions on inheritance and Indonesia's customary traditions has a significant impact on the Muslim community.
 On one hand, Muslims aspire to uphold Islamic inheritance law consistently; on the other, social pressure and community judgments often hinder its implementation.
 Although Indonesia's positive law, particularly through the Compilation of Islamic Law (Kompilasi Hukum Islam, KHI), encourages inheritance distribution in accordance with Islamic principles-and court decisions within the Religious Courts also refer to the KHI-social and cultural factors remain the main obstacles.
 The challenges surrounding inheritance distribution in Indonesian Muslim society have been widely discussed in previous studies.
-Khairuddin (2020), for instance, examined the causes of delayed inheritance distribution.
+Khairuddin (2020), for instance, examined the causes of delayed inheritance distribution in Aceh Singkil.
+Zainal Muttaqin (2021) emphasized the urgency of timely distribution.
 Meanwhile, Faisar Ananda and Ansari Yamamah Lia Dahliani (2018) explored inheritance delays among Muslims in Langsa City.
 These studies highlight the complexity of the issue, particularly in light of the increasing number of legal disputes in which children file claims against their parents-a phenomenon frequently reported in recent years.